Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Introduction

-\paragraph{Roadmap.} In Section~\ref{sec:notation}, we introduce several basic notations and definitions which we will use throughout this paper.
+{ \begin{remark} The general structure of our main algorithm (Algorithm~\ref{alg:main}) is based on the traditional alternating minimization method described in \cite{llr16}.
+We replace the exact update with an approximate update (lines~\ref{line:fast_mul_reg_y} and~\ref{line:fast_mul_reg_x}) based on Algorithm~\ref{alg:iter_regression}, which makes the overall algorithm both faster and more robust.
+The remainder of the paper is dedicated to presenting a theoretical guarantee for its efficiency and robustness. \end{remark} } \paragraph{Roadmap.} In Section~\ref{sec:notation}, we introduce several basic notations and definitions which we will use throughout this paper.
 In Section~\ref{sec:technique_overview}, we give a brief overview of our techniques.
-In Section~\ref{sec:high_accuracy_solver}, we provide and explain the important definitions and properties that we will be using.
 In Section~\ref{sec:our_results}, we present our main result.
 In Section~\ref{sec:conclusion}, we give a conclusion for this paper.